-^{}The authors thank audiences at Indiana University, the University of Texas at Austin, the 2016 International Political Society Conference, two anonymous reviewers and the editors of QJPS for helpful suggestions.
+^{}The authors thank audiences at Indiana University, the University of Texas at Austin, the 2016 International Political Society Conference, two anonymous reviewers and the editors of QJPS for their helpful suggestions.
+Edmund Malesky is a paid consultant for the USAID funded Vietnam Provincial Competitiveness Index project, which generously provided data for this article.